MillionConcepts/lhorizon/docs/paper.md

 [@harris2020array] `ndarrays` and _pandas_ [@reback2020pandas] DataFrames).
 It
-provides special handling functions for bulk, chunked, and body-listing queries; it also includes an ancillary module, `lhorizon.targeter`, for finding the footprint of an observer’s boresight or field of view in topocentric coordinates on target bodies.
+provides special handling functions for bulk, chunked, and body-listing queries; it also includes an ancillary module, `lhorizon.targeter`, for finding the footprint of an observer's boresight or field of view in topocentric coordinates on target bodies.

 We wrote `lhorizon` in support of a research effort to use Earth-based radio